Why Docker and Firewall don’t get along with each other!

 firewalld and that’s an answer to “why I couldn’t find a solution”.

-The Docker gives you an option to disable iptables rules manipulation with a flag; the
+The Docker gives you the option to disable iptables rules manipulation with a flag; the

 Anyway, it seemed a legit solution to me.
 So I created a file in the following path: